 Symptoms: HIV makes the body’s immune system weak so it can’t fight disease.
 Symptoms may take years to develop.
 When symptoms do appear, they can include swollen lymph nodes, diarrhea, fever, cough, shortness of breath, or unexplained weight loss.
 Symptoms are often similar to those of other illnesses, such as the flu.

 Treatment: Medicines can treat symptoms but can’t cure HIV or AIDS.
 If one partner is infected, the other should be checked by a doctor.

-What is it: HPV (human papillomavirus) is a family of more than 100 types of viruses.
+What it is: HPV (human papillomavirus) is a family of more than 100 types of viruses.
 Some don’t cause any symptoms.
 Some types cause genital warts.
 More aggressive types can cause cancer.

 Symptoms: HPV can cause warts in or around the vagina, penis, or rectum.
 In women, the warts can be on the cervix or in the vagina where you can’t see them.
 Or they may be on the outside of the body, but may be too small to see.
 The warts can be small or large, flat or raised.
-They can appear singly or in groups.
+They can appear alone or in groups.
 They usually don’t hurt.
-Most types of HPV, including those that cause cancer, do not have any symptoms.
+Most types of HPV, including those that cause cancer, don’t have symptoms.

 Treatment: No medicine cures HPV.
 A doctor can remove external warts.
 Warts on the cervix or in the vagina can cause changes that may lead to cervical cancer.
 Doctors will watch for these changes.
 If one partner is infected with HPV, the other should be checked by a doctor.